Range vs. stove vs. oven: What’s the difference?

 Range oven vs. wall oven: What are the pros and cons?

 There are certainly pros and cons to each option and it all comes down to your cooking habits, your space, and your budget.
 Whirlpool® wall ovens are easier to install and most wall ovens are placed around eye-level, cutting back on bending, kneeling, or crouching to insert or remove heavy food items.
 However, a range can offer a bit more aesthetic value and style than a traditional wall oven/cooktop.
 The wall oven-cooktop combo is most likely going to cost more.
-On the other hand, investing in separate appliances does have its advantages.
-The price of having your oven at a height that is comfortable for you.
+In the end, choosing the best option comes down to finding the appliances that can make life in the kitchen easier for you.

 Shop for Whirlpool® Ranges and Wall Ovens that fit your kitchen